High-entropy alloy: Mechanical

-The crystal structure of HEAs has been found to be the dominant factor in determining the mechanical properties. bcc HEAs typically have high yield strength and low ductility and vice versa for fcc HEAs.
+The crystal structure of HEAs has been found to be the dominant factor in determining the mechanical properties.
+BCC HEAs typically have high yield strength and low ductility and vice versa for FCC HEAs.
 Some alloys have been particularly noted for their exceptional mechanical properties.
 A refractory alloy, VNbMoTaW maintains a high yield strength (>600 MPa) even at a temperature of 1400 C, significantly outperforming conventional superalloys such as Inconel 718.
 However, room temperature ductility is poor, less is known about other important high temperature properties such as creep resistance, and the density of the alloy is higher than conventional nickel-based superalloys.

-CoCrFeMnNi has been found to have exceptional low-temperature mechanical properties and high fracture toughness, with both ductility and yield strength increasing as the test temperature was reduced from room temperature to 77 K. This was attributed to the onset of nanoscale twin boundary formation, an additional deformation mechanism that was not in effect at higher temperatures.
+CrMnFeCoNi has been found to have exceptional low-temperature mechanical properties and high fracture toughness, with both ductility and yield strength increasing as the test temperature was reduced from room temperature to 77 K. This was attributed to the onset of nanoscale twin boundary formation, an additional deformation mechanism that was not in effect at higher temperatures.
 At ultralow temperatures, inhomogenous deformation by serrations has been reported.
 As such, it may have applications as a structural material in low-temperature applications or, because of its high toughness, as an energy-absorbing material.
 However, later research showed that lower-entropy alloys with fewer elements or non-equiatomic compositions may have higher strength or higher toughness.
-No ductile to brittle transition was observed in the bcc AlCoCrFeNi alloy in tests as low as 77 K.
+No ductile to brittle transition was observed in the BCC AlCrFeCoNi alloy in tests as low as 77 K.

-Al0.5CoCrCuFeNi was found to have a high fatigue life and endurance limit, possibly exceeding some conventional steel and titanium alloys.
-But there was significant variability in the results, suggesting the material is very sensitive to defects introduced during manufacturing such as aluminum oxide particles and microcracks.
+Al0.5CrFeCoNiCu was found to have a high fatigue life and endurance limit, possibly exceeding some conventional steel and titanium alloys, but there was significant variability in the results.
+This suggests the material is very sensitive to defects introduced during manufacturing such as aluminum oxide particles and microcracks.

-A single-phase nanocrystalline Al20Li20Mg10Sc20Ti30 alloy was developed with a density of 2.67 g cm−3 and microhardness of 4.9 – 5.8 GPa, which would give it an estimated strength-to-weight ratio comparable to ceramic materials such as silicon carbide, though the high cost of scandium limits the possible uses.
+A single-phase nanocrystalline Al20Li20Mg10Sc20Ti30 alloy was developed with a density of 2.67 g cm−3 and microhardness of 4.9–5.8 GPa, which would give it an estimated strength-to-weight ratio comparable to ceramic materials such as silicon carbide, though the high cost of scandium limits the possible uses.

-Rather than bulk HEAs, small-scale HEA samples (e.g. NbTaMoW micro-pillars) exhibit extraordinarily high yield strengths of 4 – 10 GPa — one order of magnitude higher than that of its bulk form – and their ductility is considerably improved.
+Rather than bulk HEAs, small-scale HEA samples (e.g., NbMoTaW micro-pillars) exhibit extraordinarily high yield strengths of 4–10 GPa — one order of magnitude higher than that of its bulk form – and their ductility is considerably improved.
 Additionally, such HEA films show substantially enhanced stability for high-temperature, long-duration conditions (at 1,100 °C for 3 days).
 Small-scale HEAs combining these properties represent a new class of materials in small-dimension devices potentially for high-stress and high-temperature applications.

-In 2018, new types of HEAs based on the careful placement of ordered oxygen complexes, a type of ordered interstitial complexes, have been produced.
+In 2018, new types of HEAs based on the careful placement of ordered oxygen complexes, a type of ordered interstitial complex, have been produced.
 In particular, alloys of titanium, hafnium, and zirconium have been shown to have enhanced work hardening and ductility characteristics.